RPA-LittleFrog/UiPathCloud/README.md

-# LittleFrog for UiPath Coud
+# LittleFrog for UiPath Cloud
 Download and open Orchestrator packages from your UiPath Cloud Plateform

 This version is for UiPath Cloud Plateform only